Mahram and Non mahram

 Professional Conduct

 In professional settings, it is crucial to maintain a formal and respectful demeanor.
-While collaboration and communication are necessary, they should always be conducted within the bounds of Islamic etiquette.
+While collaboration and communication are necessary, they should always be conducted within the bounds of Islamic etiquette of dressing.
 This ensures that professional relationships remain respectful and productive.

 Conclusion